 Agent

-class is the main entry point for creating AI agents in agex.
+The Agent class is the main entry point for creating AI agents in agex.
 Each agent manages its own set of registered capabilities (see Registration) and can execute tasks (see Task) through a secure Python environment.

 Constructor